Chow Chow: Other conditions

 The Chow Chow's fur is particularly thick in the neck area, giving it a distinctive ruff or mane appearance.

 Notable dogs

-Sigmund Freud had a Chow Chow named Jo-Fi Ling who attended all of his therapy sessions because he felt that dogs had a special sense that allows them to judge a person's character accurately, and admitted he depended on Jo-Fi for an assessment of a patient's mental state.
+Sigmund Freud had a Chow Chow named Jofi who attended all of his therapy sessions because he felt that dogs had a special sense that allows them to judge a person's character accurately, and admitted he depended on Jofi for an assessment of a patient's mental state.